RubyHabits/rubyhabits.github.io-old/source/_posts/2015-02-08-ruby-habits-1st-edition.markdown

 *20:00 ~ 20:45* - Installing Ruby/ talk about ruby

 If you're planning on attending, please fill in this google form: HERE We'd love to be able to have as many participants as possible but unfortunately the space we're having the meetup in is not enormous so RSVP as well on our meetup event: HERE

+One thing we'd like to say - We have a limited space of 10-12 people that we can support at a time, so please make sure you can make it before RSVP'ing! :-)